 Daniel 4:2-3

-Nebuchadnezzar: King of Men and Beasts
+Nebuchadnezzar: King of Men & Beasts

-Nebuchadnezzar’s royal authority was so great, that in the Bible, even Heaven acknowledges his greatness.
+Nebuchadnezzar’s royal authority was so great that in the Bible, even Heaven acknowledges his greatness.
 Nebuchadnezzar has a vision of a tree (Daniel (4:1-27), but he learns the tree symbolizes himself.
 Nebuchadnezzar’s greatness and strength had grown so much it reached the sky.
 His dominion had extended to distant parts of the earth.
 He had almost become the king of the world.

 Nebuchadnezzar’s dominion grew so much that he was like a god and he thought himself to be a god who ought to be worshiped.
 He boasted of his glory.
 His power was great and spread to the rest of the world.
 He was a king of humans and beasts.